RealLinen/linenws-server/README.md

 #### commands.close(id?)

-If and `id` is given, easySocket will close only that connection, otherwise, it will close all the connections.
+If and `id` is given, LinenWS will close only that connection, otherwise, it will close all the connections.

 #### commands.getConnections(): Object